Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 ### Processing

 In order to be able to interact with the audio you have uploaded (or your own file), we first need to process it using a plugin.
-Currently, uploaded files have an “Unprocessed” status and are not clickable.
+Currently, uploaded files have an "Unprocessed" status and are not clickable.
 Follow these steps to process your files:

 - Go to the main page: From the detail view of your resource, return to the ArchiHUB main page.
-- Navigate to the Processing section: From the main page, navigate to the “Processing” section.
+- Navigate to the Processing section: From the main page, navigate to the "Processing" section.
-- Select the File Processing plugin: Once in the Processing section, look for the plugin named “File Processing”.
+- Select the File Processing plugin: Once in the Processing section, look for the plugin named "File Processing".

-This plugin will take care of processing your files, changing their status from “Unprocessed” to a format in which you can interact with them.
+This plugin will take care of processing your files, changing their status from "Unprocessed" to a format in which you can interact with them.

 ![File processing plugin](/archihub.github.io/imagenes/plugin_file.png)